nikcbg/terraform_EC2_kitchen/README.md

 - Clone the repository to your local computer: `git clone git@github.com:nikcbg/terraform_EC2_kitchen`.
 - Go to the cloned repo on your computer: `cd terraform_EC2_kitchen`.

-### Creating and configuring the AWS box.
+### Creating and configuring the EC2 instance.
 ### Note: NEVER make your AWS access keys public so you can prevent your account from been compromised.
 - To be able to connect to your AWS account without compromising your credentials you need to use environment variables.
 - You need to get your secret access and access keys form your AWS account, you can follow this [instructions](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
 -
-- Execute `packer validate template.json` to validate the template.
+-
+-
+-
+-
+-
+-
+-
+-

 - Once the box is ready you need to set up your testing environment.